 Convincing appellate judges is different from persuading a jury.
 It’s a challenge I continue to enjoy.

 Aaron focuses his practice on appellate litigation and dispositive-motion briefing.
 He has represented multiple clients in appeals before the Alabama Supreme Court, the Eleventh Circuit and Fifth Circuit Courts of Appeal, the Texas trial and appellate courts, and the United States Supreme Court, and has served as appellate counsel for clients in major trials in Alabama and Texas.
-Aaron is also experienced in defending personal-injury, business-litigation, and professional-malpractice cases and has published on the topic of Alabama legal-malpractice law for the American Bar Association’s Professional Liability Litigation Committee.
-Aaron also represents clients in lawsuits concerning charter schools, oil-and-gas disputes, and construction-defect claims.
+Aaron is also experienced in defending personal-injury, business-litigation, construction-defect and professional-malpractice cases and has published on Alabama legal-malpractice law for the American Bar Association’s Professional Liability Litigation Committee.
+Aaron also represents clients in lawsuits concerning charter schools, oil-and-gas contracts, and property damage.

 - University of Alabama School of Law, J.D., 2008